Nigerian Tax System 2026

 Pension Contributions & NHF

 Mandatory monthly savings for retirement (RSA pension) and housing (NHF).
 Both contributions reduce your taxable PIT income.
-Pension rates under the Pension Reform Act 2014 are unchanged in NTA 2025.
+Rates unchanged from Pension Reform Act 2014.

 What is pension?